bmann/bmcgarden/_posts/blog/2021-03-07-back-to-indiekit.md

 But the thing I wanted to enable is posting on the go.
 While I have been spending a lot of time at my desktop, using my [[VSCode]] or [[Obsidian]] editor apps, I do a lot of reading on my phone.

-I wanted to quickly post a note, bookmark, or journal item directly to my [[SecondBrain]] site.
+I wanted to quickly post a note, bookmark, or journal item directly to my [[Second Brain]] site.

 Running IndieKit as a Micropub server enables this.